apnadkarni/blt/doc/listview.rst

     A tag is a string associated with an item.
 They are a useful for referring to groups of items.
 Items can have any number of tags associated with them (specified by the **-tags** item option).
 A tag may refer to multiple items.
-There are two built-in tags: "all" and "end".
+There is one built-in tag: "all".
     Every item has the tag "all".
-The last item in the list will have the tag "end".

 If an item is specified by an integer (or one of the non-numeric indices) it is assumed to be an index.
 If it is specified by a string, it is first